Moche portrait vessel

-Moche portrait vessels are ceramic vessels featuring highly individualized and naturalistic representations of human faces that are unique to the Moche culture of Peru.
+Moche portrait vessels are ceramic vessels featuring individualized and naturalistic representations of human faces that are unique to the Moche culture of Peru.

 These portrait vessels are among the few realistic portrayals of humans found in the Precolumbian Americas.

 Moche

 The Moche culture thrived from 100—800 CE on the north coast of Peru.
 Their lands sat between the Pacific Ocean and the Andean cordillera.
 They were a stratified, agrarian society that also heavily relied on fishing.

 Characteristics of the portrait vessels

 While most Moche portrait vessels feature heads, some portray full human figures.
 They are meant to hold liquids.
 Almost all of the portraits of are adult men.
-In some rare instances, young boys are represented, but no portrait vessels of adult women have yet been found.
+In some instances, young boys are represented, but no portrait vessels of adult women have yet been found.
 The portraits are not idealized, some feature abnormalities, such as harelips and missing eyes.

 The vessels range from 6–45 cm in height, with most being between 15–30 cm.

 Typically, Moche pottery features red slip painted on a pale cream background; however, white-on-red and black paint is also found.
-While most portraits are three-dimensional portrayals of human, some have additional fineline paintings on their surface.
+While most portraits are three-dimensional portrayals of humans, some have additional fineline paintings on their surface.